 Proposals for revision of an existing degree, major program, option, minor, concentration, non-degree program, or degree program or option mandated by the New Jersey Department of Education to meet requirements for Education Certification must be made in a properly formatted program document.
-Initiators of program revisions should first decide which category is applicable: Program Revisions that Do Not Affect Program ContentOR Program Revisions that Affect Program Content (see descriptions below).
-The author of the document and/or selected representative(s) are ultimately responsible for ensuring that the program document and its corresponding transmittal are transferred through each successive stage of this process.
-This document must be approved or acted upon at all levels in succession as outlined below.
+Initiators of program revisions should first decide which category is applicable: Program Revisions that Do Not Affect Program Content OR Program Revisions that Affect Program Content (see descriptions below).
+The author of the document and/or selected representative(s) are ultimately responsible for ensuring that the program document must be approved or acted upon at all levels in succession as outlined below.
 The document must be submitted in both paper (1 hard copy) and electronic format until the University moves to an all-electronic format.
+If the all-electronic format is not functional, paper submissions and processing is acceptable.